fromjyce/DSA-in-C/README.md

 This repository contains the C programs that I have submitted for assignments and records during my first semester at college, focusing on the implementation of various data structures and algorithms.
 The programs cover a wide range of topics, including arrays, linked lists, stacks, queues, trees, sorting and searching algorithms, and more.
 Through these programs, I gained a solid understanding of data structure and algorithm design, implementation, and optimization using the C programming language.

 ## Structure of the Repository
-[`ListUsingArrays.c`](https://github.com/fromjyce/DSA-in-C/blob/main/ListUsingArrays.c) - Demonstrates the Array Implementaion of List ADT
+[`ListUsingArrays.c`](https://github.com/fromjyce/DSA-in-C/blob/main/ListUsingArrays.c) - Demonstrates the Array Implementation of List ADT

-[`ListUsingPointers.c`](https://github.com/fromjyce/DSA-in-C/blob/main/ListUsingPointers.c) - Demonstrates the Pointer Based Implementaion of LIST ADT
+[`ListUsingPointers.c`](https://github.com/fromjyce/DSA-in-C/blob/main/ListUsingPointers.c) - Demonstrates the Pointer Based Implementation of LIST ADT

 [`PolyUsingSLL.c`](https://github.com/fromjyce/DSA-in-C/blob/main/PolyUsingSLL.c) - Demonstrates the Polynomial Equation using Singly Linked Lists